ICTU/sonar/README.md

 > Note: Change the passwords above to your own secret value

+> Note: If you changed the default admin password in Sonarqube than you can add these environment variables and set them to the values you need:

+      - SONARQUBE_TOKEN=<sonarqube_token>

+  or

+      - SONARQUBE_USERNAME=<username>
+      - SONARQUBE_PASSWORD=<password>

 > Note: The environment variables below can be used to set additional Java options, for instance to set the timezone use:

       - SONAR_WEB_JAVAADDITIONALOPTS=-Duser.timezone=Europe/Amsterdam